Mark your calendar for Sunday 5 September!

 The Strathfield Spring Festival is Strathfield’s largest event attracting people from across the Inner West and wider Sydney for a fun filled day of carnival rides, entertainment, stalls, food, sports displays and more.

-Stay tuned to our Facebook page for updates on Strathfield’s 2020 Spring Festival and all Strathfield Council events.
+Stay tuned to our Facebook page for updates on the Strathfield Spring Festival and all Strathfield Events.

 HIGHLIGHTS FOR 2019

 The Main Stage was all about the kids with an entertainment line-up featuring best-selling children’s music artist and author, Justine Clarke performing hit songs Gumtree Family, Watermelon and Song to Make You Smile.